zwenergy/game.link/README.md

 Many thanks to Xiden for providing the pinout of the original compete.com link cable!

 ## PCB
-The PCB is 4 layer and should be ordered with ENIG.
+The PCB is 4 layer and should be ordered with ENIG and 1.0 mm width.

 ## Shell STL
 The STL files for the shell can be found inside the STL folder.